gruntwork-io/docs/_docs-sources/patcher/running-patcher/update.md

 # Patcher Update

-The `patcher update` command allows you to update some or all of the module dependencies in the current folder and any child folders.
+The Patcher update command allows you to update some or all of the module dependencies in the current folder and any child folders.

-@@TK
+The update command supports two modes: **interactive mode** and **non-interactive mode**.

 ## Interactive Mode